 In this way, CodeTurn and DataTurn come together to form a powerful combination that enables refactoring and database migration to operate as a seamless whole.
-As we noted earlier, however, the Migration Factory incorporates two more components, – TestMatch and DataMatch.
+As we noted earlier, however, the platform incorporates two more components, – TestMatch and DataMatch.

 DataMatch then performs a comparison of the source and target databases, – adjusting for any modifications that might have been made to the target data schema as part of the migration process, – and reports any discrepancies, providing fully automated support for testing batch code this way.

-Whereas many traditional migration projects are executed in stages in order to mitigate risk, the Migration Factory enables a clean cutover of both code and data to a new target system, because the migrated system has been so thoroughly tested.
-While some of our clients will still opt to perform their migrations in stages, – the Migration Factory provides a considerably greater range of options, in large part because the risk involved with performing a clean cutover is so dramatically reduced.
+Whereas many traditional migration projects are executed in stages in order to mitigate risk, the FastTrack Factory enables a clean cutover of both code and data to a new target system, because the migrated system has been so thoroughly tested.
+While some of our clients will still opt to perform their migrations in stages, – the platform provides a considerably greater range of options, in large part because the risk involved with performing a clean cutover is so dramatically reduced.

 Get in touch with our experts and find out how Astadia's range of tools and experience can support your team.contact us now